 Baby hammocks range in design and style.
-They usually pivot around a large spring and will either:
+They usually pivot around a large spring and are supported by a frame or hung from a ceiling.

 They are designed for babies who: